Ezequiel Duran Player Props: Rangers vs. Reds

-Ezequiel Duran -- 1-for-4 with a double in his most recent game -- will be in action for the Texas Rangers versus the Cincinnati Reds, with Nick Lodolo on the hill, on April 24 at 6:40 PM ET.
+Ezequiel Duran -- batting .367 with three doubles, a home run, a walk and six RBI in his past 10 games -- will be in action for the Texas Rangers versus the Cincinnati Reds, with Luke Weaver on the mound, on April 25 at 6:40 PM ET.

-In his previous game, he went 1-for-4 with a double against the Athletics.
+He racked up three hits (going 3-for-4 with a double) in his last appearance against the Reds.

 Ezequiel Duran Game Info & Props vs. the Reds